Soprano Sara Hershkowitz

 is a native of Los Angeles, California and is the recipient of two nominations in Opernwelt for Singer of the Year, for her portrayal of Zaide in the German Premiere of Mozart/Czernowin’s Zaide Adama, and also for Donna Anna in Don Giovanni.
 As a principal artist at the Bremen Opera, she sang such roles as Sophie in Der Rosenkavalier, Gretel in Hänsel und Gretel, Donna Anna in Don Giovanni, Adele in Die Fledermaus, Konstanze in Die Entführung aus dem Serail, Arminda in La Finta Giardiniera, and the title role in Mozart’s Zaide.

-Upcoming engagements in 2017-18 include Ligeti’s Mysteries of the Macabre with the Noord Netherlands Orchestra, her debut with New Orleans Opera as Euridice in Offenbach’s Orpheus in the Underworld and a return to the Wuppertal Opernhaus as the four heroines Olympia/Antonia/Giulietta/Stella in Offenbach’s Les Contes D’Hoffmann.
+In the 2017-2018 season, Ms. Hershkowitz thrilled audiences and critics alike with her own daring and controversial staging of Ligeti’s Mysteries of the Macabre with the Noord Netherlands Orchestra.
+In the same season she made her debut with New Orleans Opera as Euridice in Offenbach’s Orpheus in the Underworld and returned to the Wuppertal Opernhaus as the four heroines Olympia/Antonia/Giulietta/Stella in Offenbach’s Les Contes D’Hoffmann.
 In 2016-17 Sara also performed Zerbinetta in Strauss’ Ariadne auf Naxos for the Nordnorsk Opera og Symfonieorkester in Norway, Beethoven’s Ninth Symphony with the Brandenburgisches Staatsorchester in Frankfurt and Berlin and an Evening of Spanish Song at the Muzikzentrum De Bijloke in Gent, Belgium.

 In 2015 Ms. Hershkowitz celebrated a great success in her debut at the Maggio Musical Fiorentino, as the Governess in Benjamin Britten’s Turn of the Screw.
 In the same season she made debuts at the Theater an der Wien as Servilia in Gluck’s La Clemenza di Tito, in Mexico City in Telemann´s Ino, at the Palacio de Bellas Artes, and as Deijanira in Kurt Weill’s Royal Palace at the Kurt Weill Festival in Dessau.
 Further performances in 2015 include Autonoe in Henze’s The Bassarids, and Beethoven’s Ninth Symphony at the Konzerthaus Berlin.